igor71/opencv-python-inference-engine/README.md

 Exporting `PKG_CONFIG_PATH` for `ffmpeg` somehow messes with default values.

-### Not really `manylinux1`

-The package is renamed to `manylinux1` from `linux`, because, according to [PEP 513](https://www.python.org/dev/peps/pep-0513/), PyPi repo does not want to apply other architectures.
-And compiling it for CentOS 5.11 is pretty challenging (there is no such lxd container plus I do not want to mess with docker) and denies from using some of the necessary libs (like tbb).
-Also, I suspect that it will be poorly optimized.

 ### Build `ffmpeg` with `tbb`

 Both `dldt` and `opencv` are compiled with `tbb` support, and `ffmpeg` compiled without it -- this does not feels right.
 There is some unproved solution for how to compile `ffmpeg` with `tbb` support:
 <https://stackoverflow.com/questions/6049798/ffmpeg-mt-and-tbb>
 <https://stackoverflow.com/questions/14082360/pthread-vs-intel-tbb-and-their-relation-to-openmp>

-Maybe someday I will try it.

 ### Versioning